nstanford5/ERC20/ERC20.md

   balances[D] = totalSupply;
 ```

-Then we set the balance map for the deployer to the `totalSupply`.

 Next we'll emit the Event for Transfer from the zero address.
 This event shows the token has been minted and given initial state.